Sajjadhosenshohan/tour-spots-client-site/README.md

 ## ✨ Features

-- 📝 **Country-Based Filter**: Users can filter tourist spots by country, making it easy to discover destinations specific to their preferred Southeast Asian location.
+- 🌍 Country-Based Filter: Users can filter tourist spots by country, making it easy to discover destinations specific to their preferred Southeast Asian location.

-- 📝 **Theme Change Feature**: The website offers a dark mode option, allowing users to switch to a darker theme for a more comfortable viewing experience, especially in low-light environments.
+- 🌙 Theme Change option: The website offers a dark mode option, allowing users to switch to a darker theme for a more comfortable viewing experience, especially in low-light environments.

+- 🔍 Personal Spot Management and Price Filter: Users can view, update, and delete their own added tourist spots.
+In the "All Tourist Spots" section, they can also filter spots based on price, helping them find options that fit their budget.

 ## ⚙️ Installation Guide